Not an Official Version

 heard by the board, but no complaint shall be acted upon unless in writing.
 A hearing shall be

-held on all written complaints received by the board within 3 months of the date of notice of a
+held on all written complaints received by the board within one year of the date of notice of a

 complaint received by the licensee, unless otherwise agreed to by the parties.
 Written notice by